Skip to content

 Where should I report an Instagram scam in the U.S.?

-Report the account, message, seller, post, comment, ad, or impersonation inside Instagram.
+Report the account, message, seller, post, comment, or impersonation inside Instagram.
 If money moved, contact the payment provider or bank.
 For broader consumer fraud, use FTC ReportFraud.
 For internet-enabled fraud, larger losses, crypto, account takeover, or organized online fraud, use FBI IC3.

-Sources checked
+Sources checked June 23, 2026

 • Instagram scam guidance